 For Acts of Worship from Week to Week

-Our Sunday Worship page has links to full orders of service for each Sunday with prayers, audio bible readings and video hymns and sermon.
+Our Sunday Worship page has links to our livestreamed services or similar content.
 This is the best option for those with internet access.
-See also the drop-down menu under “Virtual Church” for specials like Ascension Day.
+See also the drop-down menu under “Virtual Church” for special services.
+There are also additional materials like the meditations on the Fruit of the Spirit.

 An audio recording of the sermon is available by calling 01279 967111 at any time (normal call charges apply).
 The sermon for the new Sunday is made available at 9am on the Sunday morning.
 Do tell your non-internet-using friends about this facility.